-This Fiscal Year 2019 Moving to Work Annual Plan complies with the format required by the U.S. Department of Housing and Urban Development (HUD) as outlined in the 2008 Amended and Restated Moving to Work (MTW) Agreement between HUD and HACSB, and also complies with the requirements set forth by HUD in Form 50900.
+This Fiscal Year 2020 Moving to Work Annual Plan complies with the format required by the U.S. Department of Housing and Urban Development (HUD) as outlined in the 2008 Amended and Restated Moving to Work (MTW) Agreement between HUD and HACSB, and also complies with the requirements set forth by HUD in Form 50900.
 This Plan is separated into the following sections:

-- Section I: Introduction provides an overview of the layout of the document and HACSB's short term and long term goals. - Section II: General Housing Authority Operating Information provides an overview of the agency's housing portfolio, leasing rates, and wait list information.
-No changes have been made to this section through this amendment. - Section III: Proposed MTW Activities contains proposed changes to currently active MTW activities that we plan to pursue in FY 2019.
-This amendment includes in this section proposed modifications to two approved activities: - Activity 11: Local Project-Based Voucher Program - Activity 23: No Child Left Unsheltered - Section IV: Approved MTW Activities provides information on previously approved uses of MTW authority.
-No changes have been made to this section through this amendment. - Section V: Sources and Uses of Funds describes the agency's projected revenues and expenditures for FY 2017, local asset management program and use of MTW Block Grant fungibility.
-No changes have been made to this section through this amendment. - Section VI: Administrative provides required administrative information.
-No changes have been made to this section through this amendment.
+- Section I: Introduction provides an overview of the layout of the document and HACSB's short term and long term goals. - Section II: General Housing Authority Operating Information provides an overview of the agency's housing portfolio, leasing rates, and wait list information. - Section III: Proposed MTW Activities contains proposed changes to currently active MTW activities that we plan to pursue in FY 2020. - Section IV: Approved MTW Activities provides information on previously approved uses of MTW authority. - Section V: Sources and Uses of Funds describes the agency's projected revenues and expenditures for FY 2020, local asset management program and use of MTW Block Grant fungibility. - Section VI: Administrative provides required administrative information.